 The Project's physical resettlement strategy is to avoid relocation in accordance with IFC PS5 and EBRD PR5.
-There is a building on one of the affected lands (parcel no: 140-13, Kozluca neighbourhood); however; no physical displacement will occur since it is approximately 150 meters distant from the ETL route.
+There are several buildings on one of the affected lands (see Section 4.3) however; no physical displacement will occur since any of these structures will not be demolished due to construction.
 For any potential risks and impacts related to community health and safety, mitigation measures defined in the ESIA Report will be implemented.